School Logo

 Assessment

-As part of the learning and teaching process, children are assessed in relation to their progress towards the Early Learning Goals throughout the year using ‘on track’ and ‘not on track’ judgements on SIMS.
+As part of the learning and teaching process, children are assessed in relation to their progress towards the Early Learning Goals throughout the year using ‘on track’ and ‘not on track’ judgements.
 These judgements are made based on accumulative observations and in-depth knowledge of the children acquired through ongoing assessment.
 We value the professional knowledge and judgment of our teachers and support staff and give time for professional dialogue between senior and subject leaders throughout the year for information sharing and professional challenge.
 Ongoing assessments are used to inform skill planning, continuous provision and intervention planning for all children.
 Recording of children’s learning is flexible and purposeful, teachers make choices about how and what is recorded, following three key points:

 • To show a wow moment or point of concern